 Well, it’s a matter of choice, nothing else.
 In other words, no one is necessarily better than the other.

-Both CBD broad-spectrum tincture and CBD full-spectrum CBD tincture have been identified to produce outstanding results.
+Both CBD broad-spectrum tincture and CBD full-spectrum Cannabidiol tincture have been identified to produce outstanding results.

 However, you can simply consider your body chemistry, health condition, and rules guiding the use of Hemp-derived CBD products in your region.
 You can also check with your doctor for information on which spectrum is most suitable for your needs.